Matcha: Modern developments

 Throughout the 20th century, matcha remained central to the practice of the Japanese tea ceremony, preserved by major tea schools such as Urasenke and Omotesenke.
 Its role in cultural education expanded through school tea ceremony clubs and public workshops, maintaining its status as a traditional beverage in Japan.

-In recent decades, matcha has seen growing international popularity as a health food, owing to its rich concentrations of antioxidants, particularly catechins and theanine.
-Clinical and preclinical research supports its health-promoting properties, including stress reduction and cognitive enhancement in humans, as well as potential cardiometabolic and anti-cancer effects in animal models.

 It has been adopted into various products such as matcha lattes, desserts, and confections.
 The term "matcha" has become widely recognized globally, and Japanese producers have promoted exports of high-quality matcha under regional brands, particularly from Uji, Nishio, and Shizuoka Prefecture.

 As demand grows, concerns have also emerged about maintaining quality standards and ensuring the authenticity of Japanese matcha.
 Both the public and private sectors are working to preserve traditional production methods and promote environmentally sustainable cultivation practices.

 In recent years, some Kyoto-based tea companies have implemented purchase limits on premium matcha due to supply constraints, particularly of first-flush matcha, which was historically reserved for tea ceremonies but is now widely consumed overseas.

 The labor-intensive nature of production, limited grinding capacity, and a shrinking number of tea farmers have added further strain to the supply chain.
-In response, both government and industry stakeholders are exploring policy reforms, subsidies, and regional diversification to protect traditional cultivation and meet ongoing demand.
+In response, both government and industry stakeholders are exploring policy reforms, subsidies, and regional diversification to protect traditional cultivation and meet ongoing international demand.

+In 2025, Matcha became more popular in Thailand, and its international popularity was seen as part of a trend for "affordable luxury" products.